TeliaSoneraNorge/styleguide/README.md

 - The styleguide can be [found on the web](http://styleguide.channelapi.telia.no/#/).
 - The React component library can be [found on NPM as a JavaScript module](https://www.npmjs.com/package/@telia/styleguide).

+## Business branch

+This is the business branch of the styleguide.
+It is a long-lived branch used to isolate development of components currently in use by the Min Bedrift and Min Portal teams.
+For any questions regarding this, contact Håkon Antonsen or Nils Magnus Englund from the respective teams.

 # Development

 ## Getting started